Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 better performance and usability while working with TPUs.

 The TPUVMs come pre-installed with latest versions of PyTorch and PyTorch XLA.
-After connecting to the VM and before running your lightning code, you would need to set the XRT TPU device configuration.
+After connecting to the VM and before running your Lightning code, you would need to set the XRT TPU device configuration.

 .. code-block:: bash